 Trans in the South: A Guide to Resources and Services, is a directory of more than 400 Southern health service providers that the Campaign for Southern Equality team has confirmed to be trans-friendly and trans-competent.

-In the pages of this edition of Trans in the South, available in both English and Spanish, you’ll find lists of trans-friendly service providers – from doctors to attorneys to counselors – across the South as well as resources to assist with funding medical transition, and helpful information about insurance coverage.
+Available in both English and Spanish, you’ll find lists of trans-friendly mental health providers, primary care physicians, HIV care specialists, attorneys, endocrinologists, and more across 13 Southern states.
+The guide also includes resources to assist with funding medical transition, and helpful information about insurance coverage.
 We hope this resource guide helps people access the services they need to survive and to thrive.

 We’re grateful to the many providers and agencies listed in this guide and to partner groups in the South and nationally that also put out resource guides.
 We’ve done our best to curate this updated guide to be as thorough and accurate as possible about trans-friendly services across the South.

 Navigate This Page:

 - 75 pages on trans Southerners’ access to competent and inclusive health care.

 - Directory of 400+ trans-friendly health service providers in 13 Southern states in areas like Primary Care, HIV Care, Endocrinology, Legal Resources, and Mental Health.